 Flexibility

-- Responsible AI UK
+- RAI UK

-- UKRI AI investments
+- other UKRI AI investments

 It is also expected that keystone projects demonstrate strong institutional support.
-Letters of support from participating organisations (at least from the principal investigator’s institution) should demonstrate alignment to the organisations’ strategy and ambitions and indicate contributions to the project.
+Letters of support from participating organisations (as a minimum from the lead institution) should demonstrate alignment to the organisations’ strategy and ambitions and indicate contributions to the project.
+While substantial contributions (cash or in-kind) are expected from project partners and participating organisations, there is no minimum requirement, and partnerships will be assessed on their relevance and alignment to the programme.

 Note that based on the answers to this checklist, you may need to escalate this within your institution or department for a decision.